 Our new sound for January is a very specific sound for a very specific application – it’s the interior of a bees’ hive.
 We don’t know if your players are trapped inside a giant have surrounded by giant bees, or if they’ve been shrunk down and are wee enough to become trapped inside a regular bees’ hive, but the result is the same, isn’t it?
 Don’t get stung!

 The giant insects hovered over me, staring right through me with their multi-faceted eyes, their wings a blur as they floated on the air.
 As they darted back and forth, the deadly points of their stingers glinted in the light of my torch.
 As I cautiously began to ease my way out of the hive, they gathered to attack!

 Beehive Interior is a background sound of the inside of a massive beehive, with worker bees buzzing and crawling around.
 The effect is ten minutes long and loops seamlessly.
-It’s available from us for $1.25 and from DrivethruRPG for $1.50.
+It’s available from DrivethruRPG for $1.50.

 We’re excited to announce the first ever Toxic Bag Podcast Contest!
 For the next three

 months we’ll be giving away free soundpacks as well as a chance to win the Grand Prize.